grpc/grpc-dotnet/examples/README.md

 The tester shows how to test gRPC services.
 The unit tests create and test a gRPC service directly.
 The functional tests show how to use [Microsoft.AspNetCore.TestHost](https://www.nuget.org/packages/Microsoft.AspNetCore.TestHost/) (version 3.1.2 or greater required) to host a gRPC service with an in-memory test server and call it using a gRPC client.
 The functional tests write client and server logs to the test output.

+The tests also show how to mock a gRPC client when testing gRPC client apps.

 ##### Scenarios:

 * Unit testing
 * Functional testing
+* Mocking gRPC client

 ## [Progressor](./Progressor)